phonedotcom/API-SDK-java/docs/GroupsApi.md

 <a name="replaceAccountExtensionContactGroup"></a>
 # **replaceAccountExtensionContactGroup**
-> GroupFull replaceAccountExtensionContactGroup(accountId, extensionId, groupId, data)
+> GroupFull replaceAccountExtensionContactGroup(accountId, extensionId, groupId)